-- 2. Consult with the Principal.
-The Principal is your second recourse should you feel your concerns were not answered or addressed.
+2. Consult with the Principal.
+The principal is your second recourse should you feel your concerns were not answered or addressed.
 This person can supply you with the criteria for selection and answer other questions you may have.
-This should be your second avenue for inquiry. - 3.
-File a formal appeal.
-A student may appeal the decision of the NHS Faculty Council based on one of the following reasons only: technical or procedural errors might include a) the inadvertent omission of a student's name from the list of those qualified for induction, b) the erroneous averaging of grades, or c) the chapter's failure to follow prescribed procedures.
-Appeals of non-selection will not be granted for a reevaluation of essays or for reasons related to the failure of a candidate to include information that was not submitted during the initial selection process. - a.
-All appeals are heard by the building Principal and Faculty Council. - b.
-Upon receipt of the decision not to induct a candidate, a student may make a typed appeal to the building Principal.
+This should be your second avenue for inquiry.

+3. Filing a formal appeal.
+A student may appeal the decision of the NHS Faculty Council based on one of the following reasons only: technical or procedural errors.
+Technical or procedural errors might include the inadvertent omission of a student's name from the list of those qualified for induction, the erroneous averaging of grades, or the chapter's failure to follow prescribed procedures.
+Appeals of non-selection will not be granted for a reevaluation of essays or for reasons related to the failure of a candidate to include information that was not submitted during the initial selection process.

+- All appeals are heard by the building principal and Faculty Council. - Upon receipt of the decision not to induct a candidate, a student may make a typed appeal to the building principal.
 The appeal must be made in written/typed form.
-No appeals will be heard by the Principal or Faculty Council prior to official notification of non-selection. - c.
-The request for an appeal must state the reason for the appeal. - d.
-An appeal must be submitted with the advisors within two weeks of the notice not to induct a candidate. - e.
-The advisors will schedule a hearing for the appeal. - f.
-The building Principal and Faculty Council will hear the appeal, investigate the concerns presented, and notify the appellee of their decision in written form within one week of the date of the appeal.
+No appeals will be heard by the principal or Faculty Council prior to official notification of non-selection. - The request for an appeal must state the reason for the appeal. - An appeal must be submitted with the advisors within two weeks of the notice not to induct a candidate. - The advisors will schedule a hearing for the appeal. - The building principal and Faculty Council will hear the appeal, investigate the concerns presented, and notify the appellee of their decision in written form within one week of the date of the appeal.
 However, there may be extenuating circumstances which require more time for the investigation of the appeal.
-If more time is needed, the advisor will notify the applicant and give an estimated date for their notice of decision. - g.
-The decision of the Principal is final.
+If more time is needed, the advisor will notify the applicant and give an estimated date for their notice of decision. - The decision of the building principal is final.